Modified Armijo line search in optimization on Riemannian submanifolds with reduced computational cost: Armijo line search in Riemannian optimization and its computational cost improvement

-Proposition~\ref{prop:ErrorResidue} states that $f(x + \alpha p)$ appropriately approximates $f(R_{x}(\alpha p))$ when $\alpha > 0$ is sufficiently small.
-Thus, we expect that a globally convergent method for problem~\eqref{UNPonM} can be developed even if another line-search based on the ordinary Armijo condition~\eqref{Armijo_Euclidean} is used.
-Therefore, in the rest of this section, we propose a Newton method for~\eqref{UNPonM} equipped with a new line-search based on \eqref{Armijo_Euclidean} to overcome the drawback of the Riemannian Armijo line-search.
+\end{proof} Proposition~\ref{prop:ErrorResidue} states that $f(x + \alpha p)$ appropriately approximates $f(R_{x}(\alpha p))$ when $\alpha > 0$ is sufficiently small.
+Thus, we expect that a globally convergent method for Problem~\eqref{UNPonM} can be developed even if another line search based on the Euclidean, instead of Riemannian, Armijo condition~\eqref{Armijo_Euclidean} is used.

+Therefore, as Algorithm~\ref{alg:Newton_method}, we propose a class of optimization methods for Problem~\eqref{UNPonM} equipped with a new line search based on \eqref{Armijo_Euclidean} to overcome the aforementioned drawback of the Riemannian Armijo line search.
+We also refer to this Euclidean Armijo line search as the modified (Riemannian) Armijo line search.